Gordon Browning: Later life

 Following his defeat in 1952, Browning returned to Huntingdon to practice law.
 He again challenged Clement for the party's nomination for governor in 1954, but was defeated by a large margin.
 He remained active in the Democratic Party, however, travelling frequently to attend party functions.
 He also operated a dairy farm and an insurance firm.
 He died on May 23, 1976, and was buried in Huntingdon's Oak Hill Cemetery.

 Family and legacy

 Browning married Ida Leach in 1920.
 They had no children.

 The Gordon Browning Museum in McKenzie, Tennessee (in Carroll County) preserves documents and artifacts related Browning's life and career.
 The museum is located in the old McKenzie post office building.
 Dormitories on the campuses of Tennessee Tech and the University of Tennessee at Martin have been named in honor of Browning.
 The administration building on the campus of Austin Peay State University is named in Browning's honor.
+A former dorm at the University of Memphis, which opened as East Hall, was subsequently renamed in his honor and now houses academic offices and support space.